-Crowdfunding and Other Recent Legislative Initiatives Focused on Capital Raising and Job Creation Authors: Louis A. Bevilacqua, Joseph R. Tiano, Jr., David S. Baxter, K. Brian Joe, Ali Panjwani
+Crowdfunding and Other Recent Legislative Initiatives Focused on Capital Raising and Job Creation Authors: Joseph R. Tiano, Jr., David S. Baxter, Ali Panjwani, K. Brian Joe, Louis A. Bevilacqua

 This article summarizes various legislation introduced in Congress that would make it easier for smaller companies to raise capital and would lessen the regulatory burden on those companies.